Febzey/forestbot-mainframe/controllers/readme.md

 When a user connects to the ForestBot WebSocket, they can provide the following parameters as query parameters in the URL:

-- **server:** The Minecraft server identifier. (optional)
+- **server:** The Minecraft server identifier. (optional - use if you are a bot client)
 - **is-bot-client:** Boolean indicating if the client is a bot client. (optional)

 ### Example URL

-ws://forestbot-server.com/api/v1/websocket/connect?server=simplyvanilla&is-bot-client=true
+ws://forestbot.me/api/v1/websocket/connect?server=simplyvanilla&is-bot-client=true

 ## Bot Client Considerations